JeroenBakker/just-attribute/README.md

 - Figure out browser support (should be pretty good if you don't need to support IE or Opera mini)

 Undecided:
-- Whether to log the page URL as part of the interaction, this would allow users to get information about landing pages and how they perform.
+- Whether to log the page URL as part of the interaction, this would allow you to get information about landing pages and how they perform.
   This is not intended as a full analytics tool, but this would take almost no effort to add and could provide a lot of value.
   This can always be implemented as a middleware, but if it adds enough value it might make more sense to just enable it out of the box.